plomlompom/redo-blog/README.md

 These files will be linked to symbolically in a directory ./public/.

-Some metadata files will also be generated below ./metadata/: For each article, there will be generated a .uuid and a .intermediate file; furthermore, files for data used in ./feed.xml and ./index.html will, if non-existant, be built there and can be edited to customize the blog – namely the files url, author, uuid, title, index.tmpl, index_snippet.tmpl, article.tmpl.
+Some metadata files will also be generated below ./metadata/: For each article, there will be generated a .automatic_metadata (to contain an article's UUID, checksum, and creation/modification dates) and a .intermediate file (to contain pandoc-formatted article content like title and body); furthermore, files for data used in ./feed.xml and ./index.html will, if non-existant, be built there and can be edited to customize the blog – namely the files url, author, title, index.tmpl, index_snippet.tmpl, article.tmpl.
+A blog-specific UUID and creation date is stored in ./metadata/automatic_metadata

 recipe to remotely manage a redo blog with git
 ----------------------------------------------